ros-controls/ros2_control_demos/robot_6_dof/README.md

 The complete URDF for the robot in this tutorial is available [here](robot_description/urdf/robot_6_dof.urdf).

 ## Writing a hardware interface
-In ROS 2 control, hardware system components integrated via user defined libraries that conform to the `HarwareInterface` public interface.
-Hardware plugins specified in the URDF are dynamically loaded during initialization using the pluginlib interface.The following code blocks will explain the requirements for writing a new hardware interface.
+In ROS 2 control, hardware system components are integrated via user defined driver plugins that conform to the `HarwareInterface` public interface.
+Hardware plugins specified in the URDF are dynamically loaded during initialization using the pluginlib interface.
+In order to run the `ros_2_control_node`, a parameter named `robot_description` must be set.
+This normally done in the ROS 2 control launch file.

+The following code blocks will explain the requirements for writing a new hardware interface.

-The hardware plugin for the tutorial robot is class called that inherits from `RobotSystem` `hardware_interface::SystemInterface`.
+The hardware plugin for the tutorial robot is class called `RobotSystem` that inherits from  `hardware_interface::SystemInterface`.
 The `SystemInterface` is one of the offered hardware interfaces designed for a complete robot system.
 For example, The UR5 uses this interface.
 The `RobotSystem` must implement five public methods.
 1. `on_init`
 2. `export_state_interfaces`
 3. `export_command_interfaces`